 It may also be worth visiting during special occasions and festival times.
 At the beginning of March comes Vendimia, the region’s harvest festival, and November is when the Colchagua Jazz Festival takes place.

-Although situated only one and half hours away from Santiago, Colchagua Valley feels like a different world altogether.
+Situated two and half hours away from Santiago, Colchagua Valley feels like a different world altogether.
 The sweeping views of green hills, scenic valleys dotted with cottage-like wineries and charming vineyards is a contrasting setting to the bustling city of Santiago.
 Hence, a quick trip to Colchagua doesn’t require much thought.

 - The easiest way to get to the Colchagua Valley is by booking a wine tour in Santiago.
 This will usually come with transportation so you won’t need to worry about making your own way there.